15 Ways You're Using Your Instant Pot Wrong

 The Instant Pot can help you whip up a flawless meal in record time.
 But with that being said, you still have to make sure you factor in the pre-heat cycle—something many recipes don't automatically do for you.
 Sometimes certain foods require 15 minutes to build up pressure, and sometimes it's 45.
 So if you want to have dinner on the table at 6:30 p.m. sharp, keep that in mind when getting everything ready to go.

 Mistake: You're forgetting to turn the pressure valve to the sealing position.

 Before you start making your food, there's one thing you have to remember to do: Make sure your pressure valve is in the right position.
 "Once you go into pressure cook mode, you need to set the valve to the sealing position," Di Meglio says.
 "Some people accidentally leave it in the venting position, and if it's not sealed, it won't come to pressure properly."
 Basically, you'll have wasted all that time because your meal wasn't able to cook.

 While not using enough liquid is a major don't since it can cause your food to burn, adding too much liquid is also a problem.
 When it's too watery, you probably won't get an error message—but your meal is bound to turn out totally flavorless, something worse than eating burnt food.
 Just play Goldilocks and get the amount just right.

-You Put Your Instant Pot on the Stove
+Mistake: You put your Instant Pot on the stove.

 Whatever you do, keep your Instant Pot far, far away from any other hot surface or it'll be ruined before you know it.
 "You can't put your Instant Pot near a heat source or on the stove, as the bottom of the pot will melt," explains Di Meglio.
 "It's for countertop use only, but sometimes people forget or they'll put it on the stove and someone who doesn't know turns it on."
 Unfortunately, this mishap is probably going to cost you an entirely new appliance.